Editing SDK docs

 <!-- Placeholder for Future Speakeasy SDK Sections -->

-You can enhance your README by adding content before or after any of the three main sections (SDK Installation, SDK Example Usage, and SDK Available Options).
-The generator will not overwrite any content you have added to the README.md file.
-The generator will automatically keep the content within the walled-off sections between the <!-- Start ... [tag] --> and <!-- End ... [tag] --> comments, but the rest is up to you to maintain.
+The README can be enhanced by adding content before or after any of the three main sections (SDK Installation, SDK Example Usage, and SDK Available Options).
+The generator will not overwrite any content added to the README.md file.
+The generator automatically keeps the content within the walled-off sections between the <!-- Start ... [tag] --> and <!-- End ... [tag] --> comments, but the rest requires manual maintenance.

-If you would like to take over the management of automatically generated sections, you can do the following:
+To take over the management of automatically generated sections:

 1. Remove the <!-- Start ... [tag] --> section comment.

-2. Find the matching <!-- End ... [tag] --> comment and change it to <!-- No ... [tag] -->, which marks that section as managed by you.
+2. Find the matching <!-- End ... [tag] --> comment and change it to <!-- No ... [tag] -->, which marks that section as manually managed.
 (This step is important.
-If you only remove the “Start” comment, the section may be re-inserted, as described below.)
+If only the “Start” comment is removed, the section may be re-inserted, as described below.)

-3. Edit the content between those comments as you see fit.
+3. Edit the content between those comments as needed.

-Speakeasy may provide additional sections as new features are released or as you alter your SDK configuration by changing your OpenAPI document and gen.yaml configuration.
-These new sections will be inserted above the <!-- Placeholder for Future Speakeasy SDK Sections --> comment.
-(The placeholder heading will always be present in the file, and if you remove it, it will be added again just below the last README section.)
-Any missing sections will be inserted here during generation, so if you do not want a section inserted, follow the steps above to convert it to a <!-- No ... [tag] --> section rather than removing it entirely.
+Speakeasy may provide additional sections as new features are released or when SDK configuration is altered by changing the OpenAPI document and gen.yaml configuration.
+These new sections are inserted above the <!-- Placeholder for Future Speakeasy SDK Sections --> comment.
+(The placeholder heading will always be present in the file, and if removed, it will be added again just below the last README section.)
+Any missing sections will be inserted here during generation, so to prevent a section from being inserted, follow the steps above to convert it to a <!-- No ... [tag] --> section rather than removing it entirely.

 Usage examples